All parents hope that their children will be a credit to them. That can literally be the case at tax time.

-Of course, the additional credits, like most child-related duties, require extra time and work.
-To calculate your precise added tax credit, you'll have to complete a work sheet and fill out Form 8812 and send it along with your individual tax return.
+Claiming the additional credit amount, like most child-related duties, requires extra time and work.
+There are different calculations depending on the number of children being claimed and the amount of the basic child tax credit that was not used.
+To figure your precise refundable tax credit, you'll have to complete a work sheet and fill out Form 8812 and send it along with your individual tax return.

 Or if you use tax software, that program will take you through the additional steps required to get the most tax credit from your children.